Shillong: Headquarters Eastern Air Command, Indian Air Force

-HQ Eastern Air Command (HQ, EAC) was shifted to Shillong on 10 June 1963 from Kolkata and housed in the old buildings located at Nonglyer village at Upper Shillong, some 10 km from (Lower) Shillong, but at a greater altitude of around 6,000 ft AMSL.
-Initially a British military base, it was taken over by No. 58 Gorkha Regiment of the Indian Army post Independence in 1947.
+HQ Eastern Air Command (HQ, EAC) was shifted to Shillong on 10 June 1963 from Kolkata and housed in the old buildings located at Nonglyer village in Upper Shillong, some 10 km from (Lower) Shillong, but at a greater altitude of around 6,000 ft AMSL.
+It was initially a British military base, but was taken over by the No. 58 Gorkha Regiment of the Indian Army post-independence in 1947.
 The Regiment was redeployed after the Sino-Indian War of 1962, making way for the IAF to step in.
-Only helicopters can operate from HQ, EAC, using a 12.7 ha helipad.
+Helicopters can only operate from the HQ, EAC, using a 12.7 ha helipad.

-EAC controls air operations in the eastern sector which include West Bengal, Assam, Mizoram and the other eastern states bordering Bangladesh, Burma, and Tibet.
-EAC comprises permanent airbases at Chabua, Gauhati, Bagdogra, Barrackpore, Hashimara, Jorhat, Kalaikunda and Tezpur with forward airbases at Agartala, Culcutta, Panagarh and Shillong.
+EAC controls air operations in the eastern sector, which includes West Bengal, Assam, Mizoram, and the other eastern states bordering Bangladesh, Burma, and Tibet.
+EAC comprises permanent airbases at Chabua, Gauhati, Bagdogra, Barrackpore, Hashimara, Jorhat, Kalaikunda and Tezpur with forward airbases at Agartala, Calcutta, Panagarh and Shillong.

 Neighbourhoods

-Historic neighbourhoods of Shillong include Mawkhar, Jaiaw, Riatsamthiah, Umsohsun, Wahingdoh, Khyndailad (Police Bazar), Mawlai, Laitumkhrah, Laban, Malki, Nongthymmai and Polo.
+The historic neighbourhoods of Shillong include Mawkhar, Jaiaw, Riatsamthiah, Umsohsun, Wahingdoh, Khyndailad (Police Bazar), Mawlai, Laitumkhrah, Laban, Malki, Nongthymmai, and Polo.